-Safety rails for beds when they are bunked or lofted are available from the Office of Residence Life.
+Safety rails for beds when they are bunked or lofted are available from the Housing and Residence Life office.
 Safety rails can be requested at the office in person during office hours.
 Students are not required to have safety rails, but are encouraged.
 Students are required install rails themselves.